 Before learning how, consider when.
 Bonds exist for a reason: to make one party feel more confident about committing to a formal arrangement with another.
 Therefore, when bonds are required, they must be in place before anything else proceeds.
 If one of those requirements applies to you, find a surety able to issue a bond ASAP - there's no benefit to waiting.

 When you're ready to apply, you will need to complete a standard bond application.
 Expect questions about your finances and background.

-Depending on what kind of surety bond you require, the surety may ask for additional documentation, or possibly even collateral.
+Depending on what kind of surety bond you require, the surety may ask for additional documentation or sometimes even collateral.
 Underwriters at the surety will use all that information to quote you a price for the bond premium.
-Premiums are typically a small percentage of the bond value, meaning for a $100,000 bond you may only pay a few thousand dollars depending on your credit.
+Premiums are typically a small percentage of the bond value, meaning for a $100,000 bond, you may only pay a few thousand dollars depending on your credit.
 After paying, the surety will give you documentation to prove you have the required bond.